Long Shaft Trolling Motors [Explained]

 Manufacturers do not offer extension kits.
 However, if the shaft is too long, it is possible to cut it down into shorter lengths.

 The shaft of a trolling motor should be long enough to ensure that the trolling motor’s propeller is submerged at twelve inches underwater.
-If the boat is used in rough waters, I recommend adding another five inches to this measurement.

 Trolling Motors Mounted On The Bow | |